team-spiders/TEAM5_Capstone_IoT/README.md

 Since API token is used to gain full access of the bot, it is important to keep that confidential.

 ![image](https://github.com/team-spiders/TEAM5_Capstone_IoT/assets/115747921/1205b22d-5f35-4d3c-ae05-1b0b17457a1d)

+## Research on possible App-Integration / Web Interface
+Remote monitoring is one of the critical features in collaboration with other features: Such as Motion Detection, Temperature Sensor, etc. I did some research on this topic and found some conclusions as follow:
+To make remote monitoring possible, there are some steps we need to work on:

+a.
+Streaming Service

+b.
+Web-Interface or Mobile App

+Developing a Web-interface or Mobile App would be a complete project in itself.
+Hence, it would be a challenge for us to carry out in short time frame with limited sources.
+However, the steps below for Mobile App integration based on the web research can be our potential future project.

+a.
+Selecting a programming language and interface

+b.
+Designing the user interface

+c.
+Setup a development environment

+d.
+Implementing video streaming

+e.
+Integrating audio streaming

+f.
+User authenticity and security